Skip to content

 ranger setup $RANGER_CLI_TOKEN

-Tell Ranger to use the encrypted profile you committed in the one-time setup:
+Tell Ranger to use the CI profile you committed in the one-time setup:

 Terminal window